-- Which ones should you check out?
+Which ones should you check out?

-- Here are 10 of the best beat making apps for turning your iPhone or iPad into a serious production tool.
+Here are 14 of the best beat making apps for turning your iPhone or iPad into a serious production tool.

-10 Best Apple Music Making Apps
+14 Best Apple Music Making Apps (iPhone/iPad)

 Earlier in 2020, we saw an unexpected rise of people staying indoors for absolutely no discernible reason whatsoever and everything was perfectly fine in the world.
 If you’re a music producer, maybe you’ve spent some of this time perfecting your craft, finishing off your ideas or trying out new mix techniques.

 Luckily, technology nowadays means music-making on the go (or…not on the go) is not only convenient but also has great results!
 Portable devices are so named for their convenience but are also powerful music tools capable of making any sound you want.

 So if you aren’t able to get to your studio or don’t have any recording gear at home, or maybe you’re just looking to pass some of the time quickly, we’ve compiled 14 of the best music-making apps for iPhone and iPad in 2020.

 Blocs Wave’s motto is “making music by building ideas”.

 It’s beautifully designed and aimed at building musical ideas extremely quickly.
 Essentially, Blocs Wave is a loop manager/browser that aims to discover similar sounds swiftly and build ideas based on set tempo and key, or you can browse by genre.

 Play with touchable waveforms and build loops in real-time with your voice, your instrument of choice, built-in sounds, or Auv3 plugins via Audiobus.